 - Word of mouth is the number 1 channel (70% of candidates) people use to find a new job -> ambassador marketing is the solution

-- You can use the ambassadors you already have to increase the amount of potential job candidates
+- Use the ambassadors you already have to increase the amount of potential job candidates

 - Using merchandise helps you massively increase the impact of your ambassadors

 Ambassador marketing does more than attracting new talent!
-Discover how to get your first 100 ambassadors and how to generate more revenue with them by clicking the image below!
+Discover how to get your first 100 ambassadors and how to generate more revenue with them by clicking here!